InSite Elevation Pro System Requirements

 - Two Monitors Recommended: Multiple monitors allow for increased productivity.

-Elevation Pro 101 Training Requirements: We recommend that users find a quiet workspace for optimal learning.
+We recommend users find a quiet, distraction free workspace for optimal learning.

-Screen Sharing: InSite’s technicians employ GoToAssist screen sharing technology provided by LogMeIn.
+InSite’s technicians employ GoToAssist screen sharing technology provided by LogMeIn.
 This technology allows technicians to troubleshoot computer issues, provide training and help on application issues and job reviews.

 SYSTEM FAQ